FourThievesVinegar/solderless-microlab/docs/assembly.md

 | OS                           | Operating System.
 This is the central software that runs all other programs.
 Windows is the most famous example of an Operating System.
 This project uses Ubuntu, a version of the Linux operating system.                                                                                                                                               |

 ### Headless Install
+NOTE: These instructions are likely out of date and should be merged with the development instructions in the main README

 - install [raspberry pi imager](https://www.raspberrypi.com/software/)